1963 Syrian coup d'état: The coup

 On 8 February 1963, the Iraqi Regional Branch, led by Ali Salih al-Sa'di, took power in Iraq by overthrowing Abd al-Karim Qasim.
-He was a far more formidable opponent than al-Kudsi, and the Iraqi Regional Branch managed to take power through an alliance not only with military officers, but also with segments of the middle class.
+He was a far more formidable opponent than al-Qudsi, and the Iraqi Regional Branch managed to take power through an alliance not only with military officers, but also with segments of the middle class.
 Qasim's downfall changed the rules of Arab politics – the Nasserists had monopolised the Arab nationalist movement since the UAR, but the takeover made the Ba'ath Party a force to be reckoned with.
 In contrast to the Iraqi regional branch, the Syrian regional branch did not have mass support or a significant support base in the middle class.
 While Aflaq cautioned the plotters because of the party's lack of support, they failed to share his worries, and planned to launch the coup on 7 March.
 However, that day the military intelligence raided the apartment where the plotters were planning to assemble.
-Assad was given the task of reporting to other units that the coup had been postponed to 8 March.
+Hafez al-Assad was given the task of reporting to other units that the coup had been postponed to 8 March.

 On the night of 7–8 March, tanks and units loyal to the conspiracy began moving on Damascus.
 Al-Hariri led a brigade from the Syrian front towards Israel, while Ba'athists were able to gain control of a second brigade stationed in Suwayda.
 Caught in a pincer movement, the commander of the 70th Armoured Brigade, Lieutenant General Abd al-Karim surrendered to the plotters – Umran took over as acting commander of the 70th Armoured Brigade.
 The potentially hostile unit stationed in Qatana, south-west of Damascus, did not intervene – probably because Widad Bashir had taken control over communications in the Damascus area.
 With the forces in al-Kiswah defeated and Qatana neutralised, al-Hariri's forces marched upon Damascus and began to set up road-blocks in the city, while at the same time seizing critical facilities such as the central post office.
 Captain Salim Hatum, a party officer, seized the radio station.
 The Ministry of Defence headquarters were seized without a fight, and General Zahr al-Din, the commander-in-chief, was put under arrest.
-Both al-Kudsi and al-Hawrani were easily tracked down and arrested.
+Both al-Qudsi and al-Hawrani were easily tracked down and arrested.
 Salah Jadid bicycled into the city that morning, and captured the Bureau of Officers' Affairs, which later became his personal fiefdom.